Category: Communication

 Management of the Aggressive Patient

-At times as a junior doctor, you will be faced with the management of patients displaying aggression.
+At times as a resident doctor, you will be faced with the management of patients displaying aggression.
 There are many causes for aggressive behaviour, from pain to frustration at delays in medical care, and it should be thought of as a way of expressing distress.
 It is therefore important to try to understand the cause

 Read More »